Ashok Panagariya

-Ashok Panagariya (22 August 1950 – 11 June 2021) was an Indian neurologist, medical researcher and academic, known for his research on nerve cells and neuromyotonia.
-He was a vice chancellor of Rajasthan University of Health Sciences, Jaipur and a member of the Planning Board of the Government of Rajasthan.
+Ashok Panagariya (22 August 1950 – 11 June 2021) was an Indian neurologist, medical researcher and academician, known for his research on nerve cells and neuromyotonia.
+He was a Vice Chancellor of Rajasthan University of Health Sciences, Jaipur and a member of the Planning Board of the Government of Rajasthan.
 He was a recipient of the Dr. B. C. Roy Award, the highest Indian award in the medical category.
-Dr. Ashok Panagariya was awarded the fourth highest Indian civilian award of Padma Shri by the Government of India in 2014.
+Ashok Panagariya was awarded the fourth highest Indian civilian award of Padma Shri by the Government of India in 2014.
 He died on 11 June 2021 due to COVID-19 complications.